-At Cape Hofmann Halvø we’ll have a good chance for closer encounters with grazing musk oxen and enjoy a final hike out on the colorful tundra.
+At Cape Hofmann Halvø we’ll have our best chance for closer encounters with grazing musk oxen and enjoy a final hike out on the colorful tundra.

 Your homeward journey re-crosses the Denmark Strait, giving you a couple of days for whale watching.
 During our crossings we’ve seen white-beaked dolphins and humpback, minke and blue whales.
 Birders have enjoyed spotting kittiwakes, gannets, guillemots, fulmars and razorbills on our journey back to Iceland.

 Your Greenland adventure comes to an end as you enter port in Reykjavik.
-If you have time, stick around and explore this great city.
+If you have time before your flight, stick around to explore this great city.

 * Itinerary may be subject to change

 Rates Arctic 2014

 Cruise Price does not include international airfare.
 Rates are per person based on double occupancy.

 Single cabin prices are 1.7 times the cost of the appropriate twin-share prices listed above except for superior and above which are 2x the price listed above.
 If you are a solo traveler requesting to share a cabin note that Superior and above can not be shared.